 Detecting Black Holes

 Compact objects are difficult to observe directly.
-Fortunately any ordinary matter falling toward them – or disappearing entirely into a black hole – tends to heat up and radiate in the process.
-Sometimes great streams, or “jets,” of matter and energy surge into space at velocities nearly equal to the speed of light.
-As matter falls onto a compact object, energy is often released in the form of X-rays and gamma-rays.
-Likewise, rotating neutron stars can produce copious amounts of high-energy radiation but because Earth's atmosphere absorbs most of this kind of radiation, observations must be made from space.
-Measurements have revealed that these phenomena are responsible for the highest energies yet detected in the universe.
+Fortunately any ordinary matter falling toward them—or disappearing entirely into a black hole—tends to heat up and produce X-rays and gamma rays in the process, which are redirected into great streams, or “jets,” of matter and energy that surge into space at velocities close to the speed of light.
+But because Earth's atmosphere absorbs most of this kind of radiation, observations must be made from space.
+Measurements have revealed that these phenomena are responsible for the highest energies yet detected in the Universe.

-Compact objects, celestial bodies characterized by very strong gravity such as neutron stars, pulsars and black holes, are subjects of intense research at KIPAC.
-KIPAC scientists study these various compact objects using data from the Fermi Gamma-ray Space Telescope.
+Compact objects are subjects of intense research at KIPAC, whose scientists them using data from the Fermi Gamma-ray Space Telescope.
 The gamma-ray emissions from pulsars allow researchers to study how their intense, pulsed radiation is produced.
-Researchers now believe that pulsars behave like powerful magnets in which the poles are not aligned with the axis of the star's rotation.
-The energetic particles emanating from a pulsar form a beacon — similar to the beam of the lighthouse — which periodically sweeps across our line of sight once or twice per revolution.
+Researchers now believe that the type of neutron star called pulsars behave like powerful magnets in which the poles are not aligned with the axis of the star's rotation.
+The energetic particles emanating from a pulsar form a beacon—similar to the beam of the lighthouse—which periodically sweeps across our line of sight once or twice per revolution.
 By taking an accurate count of pulsars, KIPAC scientists have been able to estimate how often stellar collapses take place in the Milky Way.

 Developing Complex Models